NikKowPHP/social-brain/chapters/chapter-1.md

 She muted her microphone.
 Inhaled.
 Then, with deliberate slowness, she exhaled through her mouth, longer than she thought possible, focusing on the feeling of the air leaving her lungs.
 She did it again.
 The frantic drumming in her chest didn't stop, but it slowed, just a fraction.
 The heat in her neck subsided.
 A single, clear thought cut through the static: *Okay.
 This is a mess.
 What's the next right move?* She hadn't solved the problem with Mark, but she had regained the ability to think about it.
 She had found the brake pedal.

 This was more than just an awkward moment.
-Mark was her best engineer, and with the Sterling Corp. technical review now just two months away—a single meeting that would decide the fate of the company's biggest contract—she couldn't afford to have him disengage.
-She hadn't justmade a communication error; she had put the entire Phoenix Project at risk.
+Mark was her best engineer, and she couldn't afford to have him disengage.
+She hadn't justmade a communication error; she had put her entire project at risk.

 This is where the real work of a conductor begins: not with leading others, but with regulating yourself.
 This chapter gives you your first and most fundamental tool—a physical reset switch for your brain in moments of high stress.

 #### **The Science: The Biological Brake Pedal**

 An amygdala hijack temporarily takes your rational mind—the **prefrontal cortex (PFC)**—offline.
-The key is: *You cannot think your way out of an amygdala hijack; you must regulate your way out of it.*
+The key is: *You cannot think your way out of an amyggdala hijack; you must regulate your way out of it.*

 The system has a built-in, physical 'brake pedal'—a superhighway of nerves called the **vagus nerve**.
 When you intentionally activate this nerve, as Maria did with her long exhale, you send a direct, physical signal to your brain that says, *"System secure.
 Stand down the alarm."*